pingcap/docs-cn/reference/configuration/tikv-server/configuration-file.md

 ## readpool.unified

 Configuration items related to the single thread pool serving read requests.
+This thread pool supersedes the original storage thread pool and coprocessor thread pool since the 4.0 version.

 ### `min-thread-count`